-Amazon announced the second generation of its Echo Plus smart speaker at an event in Seattle.
+Amazon announced the second generation of its Echo Plus smart speaker in 2018.
 The updated speaker brings a new design to match the smaller Echo speaker and new Echo Dot, whilst also improving the sound experience.

 New Amazon Echo Plus (2018) vs old Echo Plus (2017) design